 Here are the main takeaways from our Nordstreet review:

-- Nordstreet is suitable for long-term investors that want to invest in property-backed loans in Vilnius
+- Nordstreet is suitable for long-term investors that want to invest in property-backed loans in Lithuania

 - Most investors would prefer to invest in Nordstreet's projects through EvoEstate due to higher liquidity

-- Availability of loans is rather small which makes the diversification difficult
+- The availability of loans is rather impressive

 While Nordstreet can be an alternative to other real estate platforms, we have a hard time understanding the added value investors would get by investing on Nordstreet as compared to other real estate P2P platforms.